arthur073/rm3_ifttt/README.md

 This repository only exposes these APIs using the **web.py** framework.

 ## Setup
-Clone this repository on your local machine and install dependencies.
+Clone this repository on your local machine and install dependencies:
 ```
 git clone https://github.com/arthur073/rm3_ifttt
 cd rm3_ifttt
 pip install -r rm3_mini_controller/requirements.txt
 ```
-Discover the broadlink device on your network.
+Discover the broadlink device on your network:
 ```
 python rm3_mini_controller/test_run.py
 ```